Staking smart contract

 is a macro that is a shortcut for if !condition { signal_error(msg) }

 .
-Signalling an error will terminate the execution and revert any changes made to the internal state, including token transfers from and to the SC.
+Signalling an error will terminate the execution and revert any changes made to the internal state, including token transfers from and to the smart contract.
 In this case, there is no reason to continue if the user did not pay anything.

 We've also added #[view]

-annotation for the storage mappers, so we can later perform queries on those storage entries.
+annotation for the storage mappers, allowing us to later perform queries on those storage entries.
 You can read more about annotations here.

-Now, I've intentionally written some bad code here.
-Can you spot the improvements we can make?
+Now, there is intentionally written some bad code here.
+Can you spot any improvements we could make?

-Firstly, the last clone is not needed.
-If you clone variables all the time, then you need to take some time to read the Rust ownership chapter of the Rust book: https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html and also about the implications of cloning types from the Rust framework: https://docs.multiversx.com/developers/best-practices/biguint-operations.
+function is unnecessary.
+If you're cloning variables all the time,s then you need to take some time to read the ownership chapter of the Rust book and also about the implications of cloning types from the Rust framework. -

-And lastly, there's a logic error.
-What happens if a user stakes twice?
-That's right, their position will be overwritten with the newest value.
-So instead, we need to add the newest stake amount over their current amount, using the update
+There is a logic error: what happens if an user stakes twice?
+Their position will be overwritten with the new value.
+Instead, we should add the new stake amount to their existing amount, using the

 method.

-After fixing the above problems, we end up with the following code:
+After fixing these issues, we end up with the following code:

 #![no_std]